wandi-ssal/fail-safe-application-logger/README.md

 * if OK then unzip file: `unzip WandiSSAL-LoggerLib-2.0-Install_dst.zip`
 * and refer to the **README** file for further installation and execution instructions.

-This library is part of another effort to provide [Secure Software Adaptable Logging](Advanced-Logging-Capabilities.pdf) over existing logging tools, utilities and systems.

 Github repository for [files and downloads](https://github.com/wandi-ssal/fail-safe-application-logger)